goyalmunish/reminder/README.md

 Nothing is hidden (except your data)!
 The tool is Open Source.
 You are welcome to use, recommend features, raise bugs, and enhance it further.

 ## How to Use?

+The [Screencast of Basic Features](./assets/videos/screencast_basic_features.mov) can provide you with gist of how the tool looks like and its basic functionality.

 Once you invoke the tool (for example, by using the [alias **`reminder`**)](#easily-run-the-tool-via-docker-recommended), you are presented with its **Main Menu**.
 Use **Up-Arrow** and **Down-Arrow** keys to navigate up and down: